 Now that prices are falling, consumers are going to be far more likely to purchase legal weed than opt for the black market, the main competitive advantage of which had always been price (as black market dealers don’t have the high overhead costs of taxes, licensing fees, etc.).

-Consider that when Canada first legalized recreational marijuana, the average price per gram for legal pot was CAD$10.25, while the black market sold it for four dollars less, on average.
-The Ontario Cannabis Store released a recent pricing comparison showing that, near the beginning of the year, the average price per gram for legal dried flower on its site was CAD$7.05, including taxes, almost a whole dollar cheaper than illegal mail-order sites.
+Consider that when Canada first legalized recreational marijuana, the average price per gram for legal pot was CA$10.25, while the black market sold it for four dollars less, on average.
+The Ontario Cannabis Store released a recent pricing comparison showing that, near the beginning of the year, the average price per gram for legal dried flower on its site was CA$7.05, including taxes, almost a whole dollar cheaper than illegal mail-order sites.

 The future, in other words, is looking up for Canadian marijuana stocks.
 What’s more, we’re already seeing a healthy rally for several of our top pot stocks, as seen in the chart above.